vasisouv/vuetify-showcase-app/README.md

 ## Information

+I decided to create two individual modules to showcase both interval-based data polling and sorting/filtering.
+I used the json-server, which has in-built sorting and filtering capabilities.
+However, json-server produces static data.
+So, I thought there was no point to poll data from a static data source.
+For this reason, I created the news module, an interval-based news feed.

 ### What it does
 * The application contains two modules, a news feed and a jobs feed.
 * The news feed module polls data on an interval from